alpacahq/bkdocs/content/api-references/events.md

 - `PEP`: further information needs to be submitted if account is politically exposed person
 - `FAMILY_MEMBER_PEP`: further information needs to be submitted if family member is a politically exposed person
 - `WATCHLIST_HIT`: identity needs further review
+- `COUNTRY_NOT_SUPPORTED`: account's country is not supported by the current KYCaaS coverage
 - `CONTROL_PERSON`
 - `AFFILIATED`
 - `OTHER`